skivis/voxelbox/README.md

 # Voxelbox

-> An atempt at a Minecraft-ish game with WebGL.
+> An attempt at a Minecraft-ish game using WebGL.

 ## Local development